The question of when to get paid as a stager shouldn’t feel like you’re gambling at a roulette table.

-Things happen.
-There are too many factors that go into the selling of a property that a home stager has no control of, making it crazy to wait until the house sells to get compensated for my time.
-If the sellers suddenly decide to take their house off the market, I would never get paid.
+There are too many factors that go into the selling of a property that a home stager has no control of.
+That’s why it’s crazy to wait until the house sells to get compensated.
+If the sellers suddenly decide to take their house off the market, you’d never get paid.

-There are many, many things that can happen after your staging project is finished and it’s simply too risky to wait to get paid until a house sells.
-You could be waiting months no matter how fabulous a job you did, or you might never get paid at all.
+Many things can happen after your staging project is finished.
+It’s simply too risky to wait to get paid until a house sells.
+You could wait months (or years depending on the market) no matter how fabulous a job you did.
+Or you might never get paid at all.

 To quote an old adage, “A bird in the hand is worth two in the bush.”
 That’s because the further into the future your payout is, the less likely you are to ever get it.

 I advise students of the Staging Diva Home Staging Business Training Program to get paid as they go and for some things to get paid up front.